 We all know that competition for the top spot on Google is intense, and for some industries it may not be realistic to expect that a small business client will ever reach the highest echelons of the SERPs.
 A local mom and pop store is unlikely to ever accrue enough SEO juice to topple a behemoth like Amazon or Walmart for the terms they want, for example.

-As an SEO agency, this can make selling your services to small business owners very difficult.
-Knowing how to sell SEO services to local businesses can make the difference between a bungled pitch and getting a client for life.
+As an agency, this can make selling your local SEO services to small business owners very difficult.
+Knowing how to sell SEO services can make the difference between a bungled pitch and getting a client for life.
 An opportunity does exist however within the field of local SEO.
 While it isn’t as sheer a cliff face to climb as the main search results, ranking for local search is getting harder.
 There are two core reasons for this;

 - Google has reduced the size of the local pack over time, switching from seven results to just three.
 Fewer spots mean more intense competition.